-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 What happens if I overdose?

-Avoid smoking while using this medication.
-Smoking can increase your risk of blood clots, stroke, or heart attack caused by taking hormones.
+Avoid smoking.
+It can greatly increase your risk of blood clots, stroke, or heart attack while using Jevantique Lo.

-Jevantique Lo (ethinyl estradiol and norethindrone HRT) side effects
+Jevantique Lo side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using ethinyl estradiol and norethindrone and call your doctor at once if you have:
+This medicine may cause serious side effects.
+Stop using this medicine and call your doctor at once if you have:

 a breast lump;

-abnormal levels of calcium in your blood--nausea, vomiting, constipation, increased thirst or urination, numbness or tingly feeling around your mouth, fast or slow heart rate, muscle weakness or tightness, bone pain, confusion, lack of energy, or tired feeling.
+high levels of calcium in your blood--nausea, vomiting, constipation, increased thirst or urination, muscle weakness, bone pain, lack of energy.

-Common side effects may include:
+Common side effects of Jevantique Lo may include:

 light vaginal bleeding or spotting;